Academic Regulations and Information: Bachelor’s Programs

 Transient Registration: Virginia Wesleyan students may take courses at other institutions of higher education and transfer the credit in.
 To do so, they must be in good academic standing, complete an application, and receive the written approval of their advisor and the Registrar prior to registering for any courses at other institutions.
 Approved credit is accepted for transfer only when the student has earned a grade of C (2.0) or above.
 Transfer credit does not affect the student’s grade point average at Virginia Wesleyan.
 Complete information covering the conditions of transient registration is available in the Registrar’s Office.

-Withdrawal and Readmission to the College: A student who wishes voluntarily to withdraw from the college during a given term is not considered officially withdrawn until he or she notifies the Registrar in writing of this intention and completes an official withdrawal form.
+Withdrawal and Readmission to the University: A student who wishes voluntarily to withdraw from the University during a given term is not considered officially withdrawn until he or she notifies the Registrar in writing of this intention and completes an official withdrawal form.
 Assigned grades of W or WF are determined by the date of withdrawal and the discretion of the professor.
 Any course registrations for the semester following the withdrawal are deleted.
-If a student fails to register for two consecutive major semesters by the last date for late registration, he or she is assumed to have withdrawn from the college.
+If a student fails to register for two consecutive major semesters by the last date for late registration, he or she is assumed to have withdrawn from the University.

 A student who needs to withdraw for medical reasons during a given semester will be required to provide medical documentation and a letter which addresses the following: the specific nature of the illness, the approximate date of the onset of the illness, the date at which the doctor first diagnosed the illness, and how the illness and treatment precluded one’s ability to engage in studies.